Making oral health a priority is key to lifelong health, no matter how old you are.

-Making infant and children’s oral health a priority is a key to lifelong health.
-Children should see a dentist as soon as the first tooth erupts or by 12 months of age and regularly thereafter, just like regular check-ups with their pediatrician or family doctor.
-Tooth decay can start as soon as baby teeth erupt into the mouth.
-That is why it is important for parents to adopt healthy dental practices early.
+Children should see a dentist as soon as their first tooth erupts or by the time they’re 12 months old.
+They should start seeing a dentist regularly after that, just like regular check-ups with their pediatrician or family doctor.
+Tooth decay and other oral health issues can arise as soon as baby teeth erupt into the mouth, which is why it is important for parents to adopt healthy dental practices early.

-Your dentist can provide you with ways to help prevent your child from developing tooth decay.
-They can give you tips on how to clean your child’s teeth, when to begin to use fluoridated toothpaste, and discuss good eating habits.
-One of the best ways to keep your child’s smile healthy for life is to start good oral health habits early, even before the teeth arrive.
+Our Stratford dentist can provide you with ways to help prevent your child from developing tooth decay.
+They can also give you tips about how to clean your child’s teeth, when to begin using fluoridated toothpaste, and discuss healthy eating habits.
+It’s true that an ounce of prevention is worth a pound of cure — one of the best ways to keep your child’s smile healthy for life is to start good oral health habits early, even before the teeth arrive.

 Celebrate Your Child’s First Tooth

-It is an opportunity for the dentist to establish a relationship with your child and provide guidance to parents on optimal oral care.
-Establishing a dental home at a young age will allow a long lasting relationship, continuity of care and a reliable place to go in case of an emergency.
-Teaching parents and caregivers proper oral care from the start puts young children on the path to a healthy mouth and a healthy life.
+It is an opportunity for our Stratford dentist to establish a relationship with your child and provide guidance to parents on optimal oral care.
+Familiarity with a dental office at a young age will help your child develop a long-lasting relationship and provide them with a reliable place to go in the event of a dental emergency.
+Teaching parents and caregivers how to provide proper oral care from the start puts young children on the path to a healthy mouth and a healthy life.

 How to Prevent Early Childhood Tooth Decay

-- Maintain a good diet during pregnancy as baby teeth begin to develop as early as the first trimester.
+- Maintain a good diet during pregnancy.
+Baby teeth begin to develop as early as the first trimester.

 - Breastfeed if possible.
-Many studies reveal that breastfed babies have fewer cavities.
-Remember, even breastfed babies need their teeth cleaned.
+Many studies suggest that breastfed babies have fewer cavities.
+However, breastfed babies still need to have their teeth cleaned.

-- Never put your baby to bed with a bottle or sippy cup of milk or any other liquid other than water.
+- Never put your baby to bed with a bottle, sippy cup, or any liquid other than water.

 - Keep bottles and sippy cups for feeding time only.
 Avoid letting your child walk around with a bottle or sippy cup.